jagaldol/jagaldol/README.md

-- 👋 Hi, I’m @hyejunn
+- 👋 Hi, I’m @jagaldol
 - 👀 I’m interested in AI, Android, front-end, back-end etc.
 - 🌱 I’m currently in 3rd year of Pusan National University
 - 📫 contact: yoy06056@pusan.ac.kr

 <!---
-hyejunn/hyejunn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+jagaldol/jagaldol is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->